 There are many uses of Data clustering analysis such as image processing, data analysis, pattern recognition, market research and many more.
 Using Data clustering, companies can discover new groups in the database of customers.
+They can also classify the existing customer base into distinct groups depending on the patterns of their purchases.
 Classification of data can also be done based on patterns of purchasing.

-Clustering in Data Mining helps in the classification of animals and plants are done using similar functions or genes in the field of biology.
-It helps in gaining insight into the structure of the species.
+Taxonomy or the classification of animals with the help of cluster analysis is very common in the field of biology.
+Clustering can help identify and group species with similar genetic features and functionalities and also give us an understanding of some of the most commonly found inherent structures of specific populations or species.
 Areas are identified using the clustering in data mining.
 In the database of earth observation, lands are identified which are similar to each other.

 Based on geographic location, value and house type, a group of houses are defined in the city.
 Clustering in data mining helps in the discovery of information by classifying the files on the internet.
 It is also used in detection applications.
 Fraud in a credit card can be easily detected using clustering in data mining which analyzes the pattern of deception.
 Read more about the applications of data science in finance industry.